fendaq/ai_law_judger/README.md

 8.Conlcusion
 ------------------------------------------------------------------------------------------------------------------------
 Up to now, we've covered all necessary components of AI judger with knowledge graph.
-We not only describe key ideas of how we
+We not only describe key ideas

-reasoning along the logical tree in judicial engine , but also give two case study.
+of how we reasoning along the logical tree in judicial engine , but also give two case study. we hope you enjoy it.

+For any idea or feedback, you can contact with me: brightmart@hotmail.com